Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 ## Building instructions

 - Solder the Pi Pico first: **it must be mandatorily soldered on the castellated holes, without pin headers or spacer, directly on the PCB**
-- Solder the lower parts next: LEDs, resistors, level shifters, push buttons, JST connector, microswitches, capacitor and DC-DC converter.
-Levels shifters and DC-DC converters can be soldered with male pin headers.
+- Solder the lower parts next: LEDs (RED and GREEN), resistors (RRED and RGREEN), level shifters, push buttons, JST connector, microswitches (MAIN and DISPLAY), capacitor (CAP1) and DC-DC converter.
+Levels shifters and DC-DC converters can be soldered with male pin headers, there is enough clearance for them.
 - Solder the display: **ensure to have enough clearance to slide the SD card out of the display above the Pi Pico**.
-Best is to use female pin headers to secure the distance between display and main PCB but the default pins are long enough if you solder them just showing out of the back PCB surface.
+Best is either to use female pin headers to secure the distance between display and main PCB or to solder the display with pins just showing out of the back PCB surface (pins are long enough).
-- Trim the pin connectors from the back side of PCB.
+- Trim the remaining pin connectors as short as possible from the back side of PCB.
 - At this step, flash the Pi Pico and verify that the device boots and the display works.
 It should be stuck to an error screen with the red LED flashing, this is normal as the device needs SD card and a sensor to go further.
 - Solder the JST connectors to the [tiny adapter board](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/128x160%20THT%20version/128x160_PCB%20and%20schematic/Sensor%20to%20PCB%20adapter%20board/Tiny%20adapter%20board.png) (INPUT and NORMAL OUT if you use a cable similar to the default sensor one linked in **Parts**) or just bend straight the pins of a female JST connector and plug it into the JST extension cable to inverse its gender.
 - Trim the AA battery holder ON/OFF switch and place it in ON position, solder the battery terminals.
-- Glue the Battery holder behing the pushbuttons (it will act as a grip) and the camera shell behind the display.
+- Glue the Battery holder behind the pushbuttons (it will act as a hand grip) and the camera shell behind the display.
 Use double sided tape or dots of hotglue in order to allow reversing the mod and get back your camera shell if necessary.
 - Connect the sensor to the extension cable or adapter board (beware of the polarity), place fresh AA batteries and enjoy your Dashboy Camera !
+- If you want to use the time lapse or HDR features, use a tripod and hold the Dashboy with any [universal phone holder](https://fr.aliexpress.com/item/1005004208664097.html) by the battery holder.

 # Some random informations for Game Boy Camera nerds